 If you’re worried...

 If it's been less than five days since the act in question, you might want to take emergency contraception.
-There are several options including Plan B, which you can get without a prescription if you're 17 or older.
+There are several options including emergency contraception pills, which anyone can get over the counter without a prescription.

 If it's been longer than five days, you can buy an inexpensive pregnancy test at most drug stores or dollar stores, or you might be able to get a test for free at your local health clinic or Planned Parenthood health center.
 The tests are easy—just pee on a stick or in a cup.
 If you buy a home pregnancy test, read and follow the instructions that come with it.
 You have to wait at least 10 days after the risky business, and the tests are more accurate if you wait until a few days after you expect your next period.